Master of Public Health

 Examples of courses that you may take include:

-This concentration prepares you for opportunities in global health by teaching you how to identify and address critical health and human development issues in diverse settings.
-Learn to develop policies, interventions, and advocacy strategies that aim to improve the health and well-being of people at home and abroad.
+This concentration prepares students to identify and address key health and human development issues in complex and culturally diverse settings.
+Graduates learn to develop policies, programs to improve the health and well-being of children and adults in the U.S. and around the world.

 Examples of courses that you may take include: